Charles Lappenbusch: Coaching career

-After graduating from the University of Washington, from which he received a bachelor's degree and master's degree, Lappenbusch was hired by the school as assistant line coach in 1931.
+After graduating from the University of Washington, from which he received a bachelor's degree and master's degree, Lappenbusch was hired by the school as assistant football line coach in 1931.
 He also assisted in coaching the freshman team that year.
 The following year, Lappenbusch began serving as athletic director, physical education director, and head football coach at Albany College (now known as Lewis & Clark College).

 After one season in the position, Lappenbusch left for Bellingham Normal School (now known as Western Washington University).
 "I had been canned by the depression," he later recalled.
 "I was teaching and coaching at Albany College in Oregon for $2,400 when they ran out of money.
 There was an opening [at Bellingham Normal] and I felt fortunate to get the job for the same money I was receiving, especially since the fellow who replaced me at Albany was cut to $500.
 That $2400 then was a pretty good salary."
 He began as athletic director and football coach.

 Lappenbusch went on to serve with the school for 42 years.
 He coached the football team for 20 seasons, from 1933 to 1955 (as they did not play from 1943 to 1945 due to World War II), the tennis team for 22 years, the basketball team for 13 seasons, the baseball team for six seasons, and the golf team for two years.
 He also was a member of the physical education department until retiring in 1975.

 A 1961 inductee into the NAIA Hall of Fame, Lappenbusch compiled an 81–62–15 record as Western Washington's football coach.
 His record was at the time the best in school history and in 1938 his team posted their only-ever undefeated, untied season.
 Lappenbusch also made several innovations to the game, including: being among the first coaches to provide his players with long underwear and gloves for cold weather; had his players take vitamins, 50 years before it became common; and redesigned protective equipment which, although was rejected, was introduced by others almost exactly the same several years later and accepted.
-Lappenbusch also designed a type of mass produced varsity jacket and was the author of the "Straight Line Philosophy" in football and basketball which received national recognition.
+Lappenbusch also designed a type of mass-produced varsity jacket and was the author of the "Straight Line Philosophy" in football and basketball which received national recognition.

-Lappenbusch's Straight Line theories were based off an observation from a coach that he served with at Washington in 1931: "Don't give a man a job he can't do."
-He was twice invited to speak at the NCAA convention about his Straight Line plans and it was immensely popular, influencing many coaches of the day including Frank Leahy of Notre Dame.
+Lappenbusch's Straight Line theories were based on an observation from a coach that he served with at Washington in 1931: "Don't give a man a job he can't do."
+He was twice invited to speak at the NCAA convention about his Straight Line plans and it was immensely popular, influencing many coaches of the day, including Frank Leahy of Notre Dame.
 He wrote several books on the topic and was called a "genius" by many players that he coached, although "his theories and lectures were so complicated that those in attendance often didn't know whether to take notes or laugh," according to The Bellingham Herald.